andygrunwald/gotrap/README.md

 [![Build Status](https://travis-ci.org/andygrunwald/gotrap.svg)](https://travis-ci.org/andygrunwald/gotrap)

 [Gerrit](https://code.google.com/p/gerrit/), a code review tool, is often used in bigger projects with self hosted infrastructure like [TYPO3](https://review.typo3.org/), [Android](https://android-review.googlesource.com/), [HPDD (Intel)](http://review.whamcloud.com/), [Qt](https://codereview.qt-project.org/), [OpenStack](https://review.openstack.org/) or [Golang](https://go-review.googlesource.com/).
-With a self hosted Git infrastructure there is no build in solution to use the continuous integration services like [Travis CI](https://travis-ci.org/).
+With a self hosted Git infrastructure there is no build in solution to benefit from hooks triggered by a Github Pull Request like the continuous integration service [Travis CI](https://travis-ci.org/) or similar.

 **gotrap** is a Gerrit <=> Github <=> TravisCI connection written in Go.

 PS: You don`t have to use TravisCI.
-You can use every service which can be triggered as pull request as github and reports back to the [commit status api](https://developer.github.com/v3/repos/statuses/) :wink:
+You can use every service which can be triggered by a pull request and reports back to the [commit status api](https://developer.github.com/v3/repos/statuses/) :wink:
+Travis CI is only used as an example, because it is one of the most popular.

 ## Features